singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 I know - it sounds too good to be true, but the age where static sites were defined by a lack of dynamic content, a lack of user interactivity and a lack of a CMS system is finally over.

-In this little guide, we'll do a step by step, which will show you how to install and configure your own copy of our **jekyll-netlify-cms** template.
+In this little guide, we'll do a step by step, which will show you how to install and configure your own copy of our *jekyll-netlify-cms* template.

+This is only the beginning however and we'll follow up with guides to our other Netlify CMS templates as well.

+*This guide assumes that you have Ruby and bundler installed!*

 ### Netlify CMS Environments
 Before we start, I'd like to talk a little about Netlify CMS and environments, as it is possible to run a *netlify-git-api server* for when you're working locally, as opposed to setting the environment variable to production and using *GitHub's API* when your site goes live.